Getting to know the Leadership Team

 Rev. Mark Erbes, Pastor

 Pastor Mark is a Lansing-area native who graduated from Okemos High School in 1979.
 He then received a Bachelor of Music degree in Music Education and Trumpet Performance from Western Michigan University in 1983 and a Master of Music degree in Trumpet Performance from the University of Minnesota in 1985.
 Following eight years of teaching instrumental music in Minnesota and Michigan, he answered God’s call to ordained ministry and attended United Theological Seminary in Dayton, Ohio where he received a Master of Divinity degree in 1997.
 He was appointed to the Holt UMC on July 1, 2014 after serving Faith Community UMC in Xenia, OH, First UMC in Mt.
 Pleasant, the Constantine UMC, and Lake Harbor UMC in Norton Shores.
-He also currently serves as a member of the West Michigan Conference Board of Ordained Ministry and the Board of Trustees of Clark Retirement Community.
+He also currently serves as a member of the West Michigan Conference Board of Ordained Ministry.

 Mark’s passions in ministry include teaching, leading worship, and helping others grow in their individual faith journeys.
 In his spare time, he enjoys running, bicycling, and rooting for MSU and the Chicago Cubs.
 He is also an avid reader, with a special affinity for British mysteries.

 Mark’s wife Annette also graduated from Okemos High School in 1979 and WMU in 1983.
 She has enjoyed working in a number of churches as Director of Christian Education as well as in public and Christian schools as an elementary and Title I teacher.
-She has been very active as a layperson on District and Conference committees, and also currently serves on the Board of Ordained Ministry.
+She has been very active as a layperson on District and Conference committees.

 Mark and Annette have two children: their daughter Megan is a 2011 graduate of Ohio Northern University (B.S. in Sport Management) and she received a M.S. in Sport Administration from Belmont University in 2013.
-She resides in Massachusetts and serves as the Sports Information Director at the University of Massachusetts-Dartmouth.
+She resides in Massachusetts and serves as the Director of Communications for the American Athletic Conference.
 Their son Matthew is a 2014 graduate of Valparaiso University (B.S. in geography) and the University of Missouri (M.S. in geography) and is currently employed by the Esri Geographic Information Company in St. Louis, MO.
-His wife Nikki is also a Valpo grad (2016), and is a doctoral student in the Physical Therapy program at Washington University-St. Louis.
+His wife Nikki is also a Valpo grad (2016), and received her Doctor of Physical Therapy degree from Washington University-St. Louis in May 2019.
+She is serving a residency at the Washington U hospital system.

 Carolin Spragg, Pastoral Assistant